The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Observations and Methods

 \subsection{Sample selection}

 From the EXCELS sample we select 24 galaxies within the redshift range $1<z<3$ that were identified as quiescent based on the VANDELS survey and PRIMER imaging (see Section~3 of \citealt{Carnall2024}).
 The VANDELS quiescent samples were selected based on the $z>1$ rest-frame UVJ color criteria proposed by \citet{Williams2009}.
 The quiescent sample from the PRIMER imaging was selected using a specific star-formation rate (sSFR) cut of $\text{sSFR} < 0.2/t_{\text{universe}}$.
 These two sample selection methods have been shown to be highly consistent \citep[e.g.][Stevenson et al. in prep]{Carnall2018}.
 Additionally, there is one galaxy included in the survey that was selected as a PSB via a super-color analysis (described below) that was not in either the VANDELS or PRIMER passive samples.
+However, we find that the primary results presented in this paper do not depend on the selection method used.
 We ensure that all of these galaxies have secure spectroscopic redshift measurements.
 We exclude one galaxy for which we were unable to get a reliable fit to the spectroscopic data (see Section~\ref{subsec:pipes_fitting}).
+The typical signal-to-noise ratio (S/N) per resolution element is 29 (ranging from 9 to 94).
+However, the S/N is slightly lower blueward of the Balmer/4000 Å break (with a median of 9, and ranging from 2 to 27).
+The galaxy with the lowest S/N is EXCELS–114929 is dusty.
+However, we include it in this sample, as the fit from \textsc{Bagpipes} shows it is quenched (see Sections~\ref{subsec:pipes_fitting} and~\ref{subsec:sfhs}).
 The majority of our sample is observed only with the G140M grating (18 galaxies), with three being observed only with G235M and three observed with both gratings.
 The selection criteria and gratings used to select each source are listed in Table~\ref{tab1}.

 We further subdivide our sample by calculating ``super-colors" following the methodology of \cite{Wild14}, which has been shown to cleanly separate post-starburst galaxies from the rest of the galaxy population when applied to broadband photometric data.
 This technique involves identifying three “super-colors” (or principal component amplitudes) that represent a wide variety of shapes: the first super-color determines how red the SED is, the second super-color determines the strength of the Balmer or 4000Å break, and the third super-color determines the shape around the Balmer or 4000Å break.
 The super-colors are a linear combination of the available photometric bands from \textit{HST} and \textit{JWST} that maximize the variance of model SEDs using a PCA.
 Super-colors are thus similar to traditional colors without forcing the data to fit model SEDs.
 Within ``super-color space" boundaries can be drawn to separate post-starburst, quiescent, star-forming, and dusty star-forming galaxies.
 These boundaries have been spectroscopically verified at $z<1.4$ \citep{Maltby2016, Wilkinson21}.
 The super-color classifications for the PRIMER field will be presented in de Lisle et al. (in prep).
 Note that a different eigenbasis is used, as we are using \textit{HST} and \textit{JWST} filters, so the boundaries differ from those in \cite{Wild14}.